luapower/heap/heap.md

 Priority queues implemented as binary heaps.
 A binary heap is a binary tree that maintains the lowest (or highest) value at the root.
 The tree is laid as an implicit data structure over an array.
-Pushing and popping values from the heap is O(log(n)) and doesn't use additional memory.
+Pushing and popping values from the heap is O(log n).
+Removal is O(n) by default unless a key is reserved on the elements (assuming they're indexable) to store the element index which makes removal O(log n) too.

 ## API